 - To encourage community participation, it has been planned by the government to give 50% of the money to gram panchayats and states as incentives for achieving the groundwater management targets.

-Post the data from Central Ground Water Board report regarding groundwater depleting at an alarming rate in 30% of the assessed blocks from the assessment of groundwater in the country, the Government has fast-tracked its ambitious Atal Bhujal Yojana.
+Post the data from the Central Ground Water Board report regarding groundwater depletion at an alarming rate in 30% of the assessed blocks from the assessment of groundwater in the country, the Government has fast-tracked the implementation of the Atal Bhujal Yojana.

 To read about Water Scarcity – Water Stress in India & Prevention of Water Scarcity, Click Here